simpcomp-team/simpcomp/README.md

 and

-Jonathan Spreer, jonathan.spreer@fu-berlin.de
+Jonathan Spreer, jonathan.spreer@sydney.edu.au

 Address:
-Discrete Geometry Group
-Mathematical Institute
-Freie Universität Berlin
-Arnimallee 2, 14195 Berlin
-GERMANY
+School of Mathematics and Statistics F07
+The University of Sydney
+NSW 2006 Australia